nickserv/danamccurdy.com/teaching_and_consulting.md

 Other

-: various clients of the NY and Pennsylvania Commissions for the Blind {: .dl-horizontal}
+: various clients of the NY, NJ, and Pennsylvania Commissions for the Blind {: .dl-horizontal}